NrgXnat/xsync/tests/e2e/README.md

 selectors and payloads come from the code rather than from observed behaviour.
 Expect to fix things on first execution.

+A second pass audited every selector and behavioural claim against the XNAT core source (xnat-web) as well as the plugin: switchbox checkboxes are display:none so all toggling goes through the visible span.switchbox-outer, dialog and xmodal class names and default button labels were confirmed in dialog.js and xmodal.js, dashboard status values were confirmed as the strings "true"/"false", the sync frequency value for on-demand is "on demand" with a space, and restricted XAPI endpoints return 403, matching what the main regression suite already asserts elsewhere.

 ## What is covered

 | Ticket | Spec | Covers |